-Recurrent bouts of local violence and regional instability have contributed to unprecedented levels of humanitarian need and food insecurity in Iraq.
-Historically, the country’s vulnerability to food insecurity was chiefly a result of obstacles to international trade — provoked by war and sanctions —impeding the export of oil and import of food.
+In Iraq, intermittent conflict and the impacts of climate change continue to drive hunger.
+Historically, the country’s vulnerability to hunger was chiefly a result of obstacles to international trade — provoked by war and sanctions — that impeded the export of oil and import of food.

 Today, the security situation in Iraq remains unstable alongside significant challenges including political and economic uncertainty, social unrest due to unemployment, eroded public services and persistent low standards of living.

 WFP has been present in Iraq since 1991.
 Today, the UN agency focuses on saving lives, resilience-building and social protection activities in Iraq.

 - Crisis response: WFP supports some 225,000 internally displaced people and 70,000 Syrian refugees with monthly food assistance, mainly in the form of cash transfers.